 Note: There are necessarily spoilers for book one of this series, The Gathering.

-The Calling, Book Two of the “Darkness Rising” series, picks up where The Gathering left off (see my review of The Gathering, here).
+The Calling, the second book of the “Darkness Rising” series, picks up where The Gathering left off (see my review of The Gathering, here).
 By page 24, though, the author has come up with a totally uncontrived way to give an excellent and complete summary of The Gathering, for those who hadn’t read the first book or had forgotten it.

 Maya Delaney and other teenagers in Salmon Creek (a small town built by the drug research corporation St. Cloud) have discovered that they were subjects of genetic experimentation.
 All of the kids had been enhanced in some way, with the new traits only coming into full flower post-puberty.
 Unfortunately, a few kids have also suffered from bad side effects, such as debilitating headaches or even psychosis.